Rocko's Modern Life: Static Cling: Plot

 After Rocko's house was launched into space, Rocko, Heffer, Filburt and Spunky have been adrift for 20 years doing nothing but watching old videos of The Fatheads episodes.
 Passing by Earth, Filburt realizes that the remote controlling the rocket has been stuck to Heffer's butt all along.
 They use the re-entry button and land back in O-Town, which they find has changed dramatically in the last 20 years.
 Heffer and Filburt quickly accept all the new customs and technology, but Rocko is overwhelmed and secludes himself in his house.
 Bev Bighead comes to welcome Rocko back to Earth; when asked by Rocko why he can't find The Fatheads on TV, she explains the show has been off the air for many years, much to Rocko's horror.

 Meanwhile, Ed Bighead makes a clerical error due to a mishap caused by Rocko's re-entry.
 As a result, Conglom-O enters bankruptcy, along with all of O-Town.
 Ed is fired and his house is slated for demolition the next day.
 At Rocko's suggestion, the two return to Conglom-O and convince Mr. Dupette to bring back The Fatheads, claiming a revival will make enough money to save the company.
 Dupette accepts and rehires Ed, but then orders the Chameleon Brothers to direct a CGI-animated special.
 Convinced this new direction will ruin The Fatheads, Rocko decides to find the original creator Ralph Bighead, who left on a journey of self-discovery years ago.
 Using a couch attached to a drone, he, Heffer and Filburt travel the world searching for Ralph, but their battery runs out and they crash-land in the desert.
 There, they find Ralph, who has undergone a transition and changed her name to Rachel, running a Fatheads ice cream truck.
 Rocko begs Rachel to return to O-Town and bring back The Fatheads, and she eventually accepts for her family's sake.

 Rachel Bighead revealing her identity as a transgender woman.
-The special's themes of trans identity received critical acclaim.